Brian P. Stack: State legislator

 Simultaneous with his work as Mayor of Union City, Stack holds a seat in the New Jersey Senate.
-This dual position, often called double dipping, is allowed under a grandfather clause in the state law enacted by the New Jersey Legislature and signed into law by Governor of New Jersey Jon Corzine in September 2007 that prevents dual-office-holding but allows those who had held both positions as of February 1, 2008, to retain both posts.
+This dual position, often called double dipping, is allowed under a grandfather clause in the state law enacted by the New Jersey Legislature and signed into law by Governor Jon Corzine in September 2007 that prevents dual-office-holding but allows those who had held both positions as of February 1, 2008, to retain both posts.

 In 2007, Stack ran for the New Jersey Senate in the primary election for the Senate seat held by retiring State Senator Bernard Kenny, with a team of eight other 33rd District Assembly candidates vying for nine legislative seats, under the banner Democrats for Hudson County.
 Their main opposition was the Hudson County Democratic Organization (HCDO), which was headed by West New York Mayor and then-33rd Legislative District Assembly member Silverio Vega.
 On June 5, 2007, Stack won the primary, beating his opponents by a wide margin of 18,213 votes to Vega's 5,582, though only three of the candidates in Stack's column, including himself, were victorious.
-Stack and running mates Ruben Ramos and Caridad Rodriguez subsequently swept the state Senate and state Assembly in the November 6, 2007 general election.
+Stack and running mates Ruben Ramos and Caridad Rodriguez subsequently swept the state Senate and state Assembly in the November 6, 2007, general election.
 He has served in the Senate since January 8, 2008.
 Stack was reelected on November 8, 2011, garnering 18,244 votes over opponent Beth Hamburger's 2,815 votes.

-Stack was re-elected to the State Senate in 2021.
+Stack was re-elected to the state senate in 2021.

-On February 24, 2022, Stack's colleague, North Bergen Mayor and state Senator Nicholas Sacco, announced that he would not run for re-election as state senator in 2023 following North Bergen's re-districting to the 33rd district, which placed Sacco in the same district as Stack.
+On February 24, 2022, Stack's colleague, North Bergen Mayor and State Senator Nicholas Sacco, announced that he would not run for re-election as state senator in 2023, following North Bergen's re-districting to the 33rd district, which placed Sacco in the same district as Stack.
 Sacco said he would support Stack, a move that InsiderNJ said could make Stack the most powerful state senator in New Jersey.

 Committees

-Committee assignments for the current session are:
+Committee assignments for the 2024—2025 Legislative Session are: